visvork-sep/VisFork/README.md

 ### Common Issues
-#### All of my files appear to be modified according to Git.
+#### After opening the devcontainer, ll of my files appear to be modified according to Git.
 What do I do?
 This is a common issue with Windows machines.
 Try one or both of the following commands, they should resolve your issue:

 ```bash